Arthur Mitchell (Yukon politician): Political career

-Mitchell ran unsuccessfully in the newly created Whitehorse riding of Copperbelt in the 2002 Yukon election, but was defeated by Yukon Party candidate Haakon Arntzen.
+Mitchell ran in the newly created Whitehorse riding of Copperbelt in the 2002 Yukon election, but was defeated by Yukon Party candidate Haakon Arntzen.

 In the 2002 election, the Liberals were reduced from government to just a single seat, that of leader and former Yukon Premier Pat Duncan.
 Duncan consequently called for a confidence vote in her leadership, which Mitchell contested.
 He defeated Duncan by 54 votes in June 2005.

 Mitchell soon after contested a by-election in the riding of Copperbelt in 2005, following the resignation of Haakon Arntzen after convictions of indecent assault.
 Mitchell was elected to the Yukon Legislative Assembly in the November 21, 2005 by-election.

 Mitchell led his party to gaining Official Opposition status in May 2006, following the defection of two New Democrat MLAs, Gary McRobb and Eric Fairclough, to the Liberal caucus.
 Under Mitchell's leadership, the Liberals retained Official Opposition status later that year in the 2006 Yukon election, increasing the party's seat count by one.
 Mitchell served as the Yukon's Leader of the Official Opposition during the 32nd Legislative Assembly.

 Mitchell announced his intention to seek re-election in the redistributed riding of Copperbelt North in the 2011 election, after his riding of Copperbelt was dissolved.
 However, he was defeated by Currie Dixon of the Yukon Party and announced his resignation as the head of the Yukon Liberal Party.
 As a result of its loss, the Yukon Liberal Party was once again reduced to third party status.